kitnil/awesome/README.md

 ## C++

+- [BlueshiftEngine](https://github.com/PolygonTek/BlueshiftEngine) - Blueshift is a cross-platform 3D game engine implemented in C++. it's free, open-source, and works on Windows, macOS, iOS, and Android.
+The project is currently in an early stage of development.
+- [mtasa-blue](https://github.com/multitheftauto/mtasa-blue) - Multi Theft Auto is a game engine that adds full network multiplayer functionality to Rockstar North's Grand Theft Auto game series, in which this functionality is not originally found.
+- [dg](https://github.com/mchalupa/dg) - [LLVM Static Slicer] Dependence graph for programs.
+A set of generic program analyses and a static slicer for LLVM bitcode.
+- [TscanCode](https://github.com/Tencent/TscanCode) - A static code analyzer for C++, C#, Lua
+- [WickedEngine](https://github.com/turanszkij/WickedEngine) - C++ game engine focusing on modern rendering techniques and performance.
 - [q5Go](https://github.com/bernds/q5Go) - An improved port of qGo to Qt5: SGF editor, analysis tool, IGS client
 - [ConEmu](https://github.com/Maximus5/ConEmu) - Customizable Windows terminal with tabs, splits, quake-style, hotkeys and more
 - [anbox](https://github.com/anbox/anbox) - Anbox is a container-based approach to boot a full Android system on a regular GNU/Linux system